saifur2468/Assignment-11-client-Side/README.md

 - Connects with the backend server to fetch and post data
 - User-friendly dashboard for managing volunteer activities
 - Animations and notifications for better UX
+- 404 page: Add a 404 page/Not Found Page.
+- Spinner: Show a loading spinner when the data is in a loading state.
+- Dynamic Title:  Make  website title Dynamic.
+For every Route change,  The Website Title will be changed based on that route.

 ## npm Packages Used